Rabbit Skin Glue

 3. Add the alum to 200 ml of water and let it dissolve.
-Add the alum solution to the warm glue before applying it on the panel or canvas.
-The alum will make the sizing more water resistant.
+Add the alum solution to the warm glue before applying it to the panel or canvas.
+The alum will make the sizing more water-resistant.

 2. Let the size dry for about 24 hours.

-Rabbit skin glue, hide glue and technical gelatin provide a low cost, easily formulated paint which is called ‘distemper.’
-Diluted with water, it is good for color sketching, as well as for painting.
+Rabbit skin glue, hide glue, and technical gelatin provide a low-cost, easily formulated paint called ‘distemper.’
+Diluted with water, it is suitable for color sketching and painting.

-1 part or 100 grams technical gelatin, hide glue or rabbit skin glue (dry)
+1 part or 100 grams of technical gelatin, hide glue, or rabbit skin glue (dry)